jfrog/terraform-provider-artifactory/docs/resources/remote.md

 the artifact directly from AWS CloudFront.
 Available in Enterprise+ and Edge licenses only.
 * `disable_url_normalization` - (Optional) Whether to disable URL normalization, default is `false`.
 * `archive_browsing_enabled` - (Optional) When set, you may view content such as HTML or Javadoc files directly from Artifactory.
 This may not be safe and therefore requires strict content moderation to prevent malicious users from uploading content that may compromise security (e.g., cross-site scripting attacks).
+* `allow_delete` - (Optional) When unset or set to `true`, provider will delete the repository even if it contains artifacts.
+Must be set to `false` for the provider to return error when destroying the resource.

+~>To maintain backward compatibility with provider version 12.0.0 and earlier, the state value for `allow_delete` is automatically set to `true` for existing resources.